 (f) import a pit bull into Ontario; or

 Rabies is a virus that can be transmitted, through saliva, from an infected mammal to any other mammal, including livestock, pets, wildlife and humans.
 Non-mammals, including fish, poultry, birds, reptiles, and amphibians (e.g. frogs and toads) can’t get rabies.
 Rabies is almost always fatal.
 Once signs of rabies appear, the animal will die, typically within a few days.

-Under Provincial law, dogs and cats (including those kept indoors) must be vaccinated for rabies as soon as it is 3 months old.
-They then need a booster one year later and then depending on the type of vaccine given by the veterinarian, they will need it again every 1-3 years after that for the remainder of its life.
+Under Provincial law, dogs and cats (including those kept indoors) must be vaccinated for rabies as soon as they are 3 months old.
+They then need a booster one year later and then, depending on the type of vaccine given by the veterinarian, they will need it again every 1-3 years after that for the remainder of its life.
 You could be fined if your pet isn’t vaccinated for rabies.

 For more information on rabies in pets, visit the Province of Ontario website.

 Each year, the Leeds, Grenville & Lanark District Health Unit holds low-cost clinics which are open to all residents of Leeds, Grenville and Lanark.
 One of these clinics is usually held at the Augusta Township Public Works Garage at 5328 Algonquin Road each September.
 We encourage people that may have numerous pets bring their cats and dogs to these clinics.
 Keep checking our website and/or our Facebook page closer to September for more information.

 For more information on what to do if you think an animal (domestic or not) has rabies, visit the Province’s website.

 Cruelty to any animal is not tolerated in Ontario.
 If you think an animal is in distress or is being abused, call 1-833-9-ANIMAL (264625).
 You can also visit the Province’s website for more information.